EU Digital Services Act (DSA) Compliance

 3. Legal Representative in the Union (Article 13)

-Because BuyAccount is not established in a Member State, we have designated a legal representative in the European Union:
+Because BuyAccount is not established in an EU Member State, designation of a legal representative is in progress.
+The current arrangement is documented below for transparency.

 4. Terms & Conditions Summary (Article 14)